 The difference between a “J” visa and a visa that might grant similar rights and privileges is that a J applicant comes through a specific, approved exchange program.
 Even as you come to the United States, a US citizen will be pursuing a similar opportunity in your home country.
 Bridge USA is an example of one such program, which provides opportunities to professors, scholars, trainees, interns, students, teachers, and more.

 Your sponsoring agency will provide the appropriate form, but that doesn’t mean you shouldn’t work closely with an immigration attorney throughout the process.
-This can prevent delays and mistakes.
+Working with an attorney can prevent or minimize delays and mistakes.
 It can also help you spot potential issues so that you can address those issues during the application process.

-You can call my office to get help today.
+You can contact my office to get help today.
 As with any visa program, entering the J-1 visa program is a legal process that can be difficult to navigate.
 There are many requirements to meet and many ways an application could go wrong.
-If you’re truly passionate about visiting the United States, I can help ensure the process goes as smoothly as possible.
+If you want to visit the US and focus on what you came here for, rather than get sidetracked with visa-related difficulties, I can help.